 In keeping with her enduring interest in how categories of identity shape, and are shaped by, history, her new book project will be a history of women in grassroots activism in post-war Hong Kong.
 Told as a series of personal histories of underground anti-Japanese smugglers, local party organizers, charity activists, student protestors and radical writers, this book seeks to rewrite the history of anticolonial activism in Hong Kong through the lens of gender.

 Dr. Tam’s research and commentary has appeared in a number of scholarly journals and popular news outlets.
-She has published peer-reviewed work in venues such as Twentieth-Century China.
+She has published peer-reviewed work in venues such as Twentieth-Century China and Comparative Studies in Society and History, where her most recent article was shortlisted for the Routledge Area Studies Interdisciplinarity Award.
 She has also appeared on BBC and France 24, and has written for venues such as Foreign Affairs, The Nation, Dissent, and the Los Angeles Review of Books.